• Who We Are

 • Check the status of all life jackets, replace any worn or torn ones.

 • Inspect the fire extinguisher pressure gauge.
 Replace any kidde brand with a plastic handle or nozzle.
+Note: extinguishers expire 12 years from the date of manufacture, which is located on the bottom of the extinguisher.

 • Check the first aid kit to replace any used items.